mwiley/vagrant-rails/README.md

 Based off project: https://github.com/jackdb/pg-app-dev-vm

-Includes the Heroku's Cedar-14 stack and SQLite.
-The goal it to getting your Rails app running in a virtual machine as fast as possible, and to deploy with no surprises.
+Includes Heroku's Cedar-14 stack and SQLite.
+The goal is getting your Rails app running in a virtual machine as fast as possible, and to deploy with no surprises.

 * Ubuntu 14.04
 * PostgreSQL 9.4